Siemens UK Education

-Its site in Congleton is a centre of excellence in product process and digitisation.
-It leads the way in expertise, productivity and innovation for industries across the world producing and exporting 1.3 million variable speed drives that help reduce CO2 emissions by over four million tonnes per year.
-These speed drives are the same bits of kit that control and drive motors for well-known rollercoasters such as Nemesis and Pepsi Max.
+Siemens’ site in Congleton is regarded as a centre of excellence in product process and digitisation.
+It leads the way in expertise, productivity and innovation for industries across the world, producing and exporting 1.3 million variable speed drives that help reduce CO2 emissions by over four million tonnes per year.
+These speed drives are the same components that control and drive motors for well-known rollercoasters such as Nemesis and Pepsi Max.

-• Support Siemens national initiative to boost skills by enriching teaching and learning in Science, Engineering, Technology Maths (STEM) and increase the number of apprentice applications within engineering roles
+- Support Siemens national initiative to boost skills by enriching teaching and learning in Science, Engineering, Technology and Maths (STEM) and increase the number of apprentice applications within engineering roles.

 100% positive feedback from the local community